Understanding Pump Rotation: A Comprehensive Guide

 For Rotary Power C-Range Pumps:

-For Rotary Power Pumps, it's as easy as looking for this arrow on the pump casing.
-If it is pointing at the "CW" - you've got a clockwise oriented pump.
-If it is pointed at the "ACW" it is oriented Anti-Clockwise (or Counter-Clockwise).
+For Rotary Power Pumps, look for an arrow on the pump casing.
+If it points to "CW," you have a clockwise-oriented pump.
+If it points to "ACW," it is oriented anti-clockwise (or counter-clockwise).

-Unfortunately for Rexroth A2 or A7 pumps, the pump would need to be disassembled to determine which direction it is configured to rotate.
+Unfortunately, for Rexroth A2 or A7 pumps, you would need to disassemble the pump to determine its rotation direction.

-In most cases pump rotation can be easily determined.
-Review the Scenarios above if you're still not sure about your specific situation, or reach out to us at MHR and we can walk you through it!
+In most cases, pump rotation can be easily determined.
+Review the scenarios above if you're still unsure about your specific situation.
+If you need assistance, reach out to us at MHR, and we can guide you through the process!

 Finally, MHR maintains stock of most Rotary Power and Rexroth pump models, ready to ship.
 We also rebuild Rexroth pumps back to like-new condition.
 Reach out to us if you need a new or spare pump!